nagasudhirpulla/taming_python/blog/skills/apache_setup.md

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)

+## What is Apache web server

+-   It is an opensource HTTP web server that can deliver web content
+-   It is one of the most used web servers
+-   It is known for its security, modularity and reliability

 ## Why use Apache web server

 Some of the use cases for using Apache web server is